manuelhenke/henkebyte/content/resources-overview.md

 ---
 title: Resources Overview
 meta-tags:
-  title: Resources Overview - HenkeByte
+  - key: description
-  description: This is a collection of my favorite resources which levitate my development workflow.
+    value: This is a collection of my favorite resources which levitate my development workflow.
 ---

 <the-lead>